KarampelasDS/drinking-game/README.md

-# Bottom's Up! - Web-Based Drinking Game
+# Bottoms Up! - Web-Based Drinking Game

-Welcome to **Bottom's Up!**, a fun and interactive drinking game built with **React** and **Next.js**.
+Welcome to **Bottoms Up!**, a fun and interactive drinking game built with **React** and **Next.js**.
 It includes multiple exciting modes for you and your friends to enjoy during social gatherings.
 Whether you're into group votes, truth or dare, or random challenges, this game has something for everyone!

 ## Features